namburusiddhartha/namburusiddhartha.github.io/_pages/about.md

 Other Interests
 -----
 * Passionate about gaming and computer graphics.
-* Love creating some notes in my piano.
+* Love playing music on my piano.

 Contact
 -----